 Make a gift or learn more about the Parent Fund

 Thank you for allowing us to reach you via email, our most immediate means to share news and information.
-Your email address will be used only for communications to you from Reed.
-To continue to receive parent communication, keep us up to date on your current contact information (email, phone, and/or address), or to let us know of any additional person to receive mailings, please contact Alumni & Parent Relations at 503/777-7589 or firstname.lastname@example.org.
+Your email address will be used only for correspondence to you from Reed.
+To continue to receive parent communication, keep us up to date on your current contact information (email, phone, and/or address).
+You can make updates to your info through our parent directory, where you can also look up other parent contact information via the Integrated Reed Information System (IRIS).
+This service has been created in response to requests from parents about how to connect with other Reed parents in their area.
+Please contact Alumni & Parent Relations at 503/777-7589 or firstname.lastname@example.org with any questions.